VaultaFoundation/ledger-app/README.md

 ##  Issues and Solutions

 #### Error Installing PyQt5

+Check the site libraries, the library you export should match `python3 -m site`

 Here are the steps to get around the following error :
 ```